asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Creating-Dialplan-Extensions.md

----
+!!! info ""

-**Information:**  ##### What is an Extension?
+    ##### What is an Extension?

     When dealing with Asterisk, the term extension does not represent a physical device such as a phone.
 An extension is simply a set of actions in the dialplan which may or may not write a physical device.
 In addition to writing a phone, an extensions might be used for such things auto-attendant menus and conference bridges.
 In this guide we will be careful to use the words phone or device when referring to the physical phone, and extension when referencing the set of instructions in the Asterisk dialplan.

----
+[//]: # (end-info)

 Let's take a quick look at the dialplan, and then add two extensions.